 RRP €8.99 epub €6.99 http://www.obrien.ie/run-with-the-wind

 good news.The Legend of the Golden Key, The Legend of the Phantom Highwayman and The

 Legend of the Corrib King have been revised and updated!!
 The new editions have been published by Mercier

 Press and you can see the photographs of them on the next page.
 I think the covers are lovely and I hope you agree.

 I've written sixteen books altogether.
-Most of my novels are fictional but often revolve around
+Most of my novels are fictional but often revolve

-the Bisto/Children's Book Trust Books of the Decade Award and the Oscar Wilde Society Literary Recognition Award.
+Medal, the Bisto/Children's Book Trust Books of the Decade Award and the Oscar Wilde Society Literary Recognition Award.

 A number of my books, including some in the fox series, have been translated into foreign

-Run for the Hills there will be seven in the fox series, the others being Run with
+Run for the Hills there are seven books in the fox series, the others being Run with

 the Wind, Run to Earth, Run Swift Run Free, Run to the Ark, Run to the Wild Wood and Run for Cover.

 Those interested in history and in United Nations peacekeeping operations, might like to know that

-the new updated edition of my book on the massacre of nine Irish UN soldiers at Niemba in the Congo has been updated in a new
+the new updated edition of my book on the massacre of nine Irish UN soldiers at Niemba in the Congo has sold extremely well

-edition.
+and is still available.
 The Peacemakers of Niemba, which was researched in great detail,

 tells the story of the ambush in which the soldiers were killed by Baluba warriors in 1960.
 It also details events that preceded

 and followed the ambush, including the arrest and trial of several warriors for murder.

-constant demand and can be ordered from the publisher post free from www.somervillepress.com or from any bookshop.
+constant demand and can be ordered from the publisher freepost from www.somervillepress.com or from any bookshop.